-COURSE NUMBER: 1940 - 1952
+COURSE NUMBERS: 1940 - 1952

-In this course students will learn about current philosophies, principles and techniques of creative drama.
-Through the use of play, imagination, improvisation, theater exercises and curriculum building students will develop their individual and group collaborative and creative skills.
-Skills presented in this class are applicable to classroom teaching, arts integration, leadership, team building and creative writing.
+In this course students will learn about current philosophies, principles, and techniques of creative drama.
+Using play, imagination, improvisation, theater exercises, and curriculum building, students will develop their individual and group collaborative and creative skills.
+Skills presented in this class apply to classroom teaching, arts integration, leadership, team building, and creative writing.